michaelRAMAGE/dejavu/README.md

 changes involving overloaded adders, removers, and more.
 For testing, I made a resetInstance() to get around BeforEach in JUnit5's decorator clauses.
-I could have used BeforeAll everywhere and changed all instance variables to static, but that is too much for a simple fix. <br>
+I could have used BeforeAll everywhere and changed all instance variables to static, but that is too much for a simple fix.
 <br>

 **Running tests**
 <br>
 There are several test files, which test the core functionality of the core <br>